Endo Belly Series Part 1: Core Dysfunction

 Additionally, endometriosis can lead to the production of excessive amounts of prostaglandins, hormone-like substances that regulate inflammation and pain in the body.
 Elevated levels of prostaglandins can cause increased fluid retention and bloating.

-Moreover, the presence of endometrial implants and scar tissues in the abdomen can disrupt the normal functioning of the digestive system.
+Moreover, the presence of endometriotic implants and scar tissues in the abdomen can disrupt the normal functioning of the digestive system.
 This interference may affect the regular movement of food and waste through the gastrointestinal tract, leading to abdominal bloating and discomfort.

 Moreover, it’s important to address endo-belly, no matter what the cause, for the sake of your endo.
 That’s because the factors I’m about to talk about may play a greater role in endo than you realize.
 They’re associated with inflammation, immune dysfunction, under-nutrition, and cellular damage that, yes, promotes more inflammation.
 It is why I’m writing this series, where we will uncover the 5 big (like, endo belly big) factors that may be behind many of our endo bellies.
 Your endo belly may be provoked by one, two, three, four, or, well, all of them :) They include: